Let Data be the Key to Less Bias and More Diversity in the Workplace

 See all our Diversity & Inclusion solutions.

 If we in Denmark focus primarily on gender distribution, it’s mainly because the distribution is so obviously skewed.
 For example, an article from February 2022 in the newspaper Børsen found that, of the 50 largest executive boards in Denmark, there were only three female CEOs.
-Women account for 21% of the executive management, often as HR manager.
+Women account for 21% of the executive management, often as HR managers.
 Only 14% of the finance directors are women.
-In addition to being clearly skewed, gender is also simpler to collect data on, unlike other forms of diversity.
+In addition to being skewed, gender is also simpler to collect data on, unlike other forms of diversity.
 However, gender distribution is also an excellent place to start, because when we examine and understand what prevents a good gender balance, we also understand what stands in the way of other forms of diversity (Ottsen & Muhr, 2021).

-But women’s mere access to the board room, will not automatically solve the problems that come from excess homogeneity.
+But women’s mere access to the boardroom, will not automatically solve the problems that come from excess homogeneity.
 Women are just as subject to bias as men.

 Data has been collected by Ennova from 64 companies with almost 100,000 employees in total.